Natasha Macmillan, Business Unit Director - Everyday Banking

 - A low interest credit card to use as a backup, such as when you need to make a major purchase that you suspect will lead you to carry a balance.

 Another strategy is to carry a roster of credit cards that offer bonus rewards for different spending categories.
-One of my personal favourite combinations involves carrying both the Tangerine Money-Back Card (2% cash back on bonus categories and 0.5% on everything else) and the SimplyCash Card from American Express (1.25% cash back on every purchase).
-I use the former to earn 2% on my bonus categories (public transit, groceries and restaurants), and the latter to get 1.25% on all my other purchases.
+A personal favourite cashback combination involves carrying both the CIBC Dividend® Visa Infinite and the SimplyCash Card from American Express.
+I use the CIBC Dividend Visa Infinite to earn 4% on groceries and gas, and SimplyCash Card to get 1.25% on all my other purchases.
 By using both these cards in tandem, I earn more cash back every year than I would if I only used one of them exclusively.

 Access to more credit